swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///
   /// Initializes the buffer's memory with the given elements.
   ///
-  /// Prior to calling the `initialize(fromElements:)` method on a buffer,
+  /// Prior to calling the `initialize(fromContentsOf:)` method on a buffer,
   /// the memory referenced by the buffer must be uninitialized,
   /// or the `Element` type must be a trivial type.
 After the call,
   /// the memory referenced by the buffer up to, but not including,